ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 ::: TODO
-- Iterative vs recursive
-- Write the text on Even faster searching
+- Prio 3: (maybe) write the text on "Even faster searching"
 :::

 ## Case study: Searching in an array {#searching}